jduss4/jessicadussault.com/about.md

 Welcome to my website.
 It exists because I didn't want any other Jessica Dussaults out there to get the domain and put something I don't like on it.
 There are some Jessica Dussaults in the world who probably don't like what I've put on it, but I guess that's life.

-I guess I should introduce myself.
-My name is Jessica.
+Anyway, my name is Jessica.
+I am a programmer and cellist.
 I sometimes make terrible websites for myself.
-I try to make better websites for other people.
-This feels strange to me, because websites were not on my list in 6th grade when I decided on my life goals:
+I try to make better digital things for other people.
+This feels strange to me, because that was not on my list in 6th grade when I decided on my life goals:

 - be a professional soccer player
 - play cello with the Boston Pops